jrandallsexton/cff/README.md

 WORK IN PROGRESS.
 NOT FOR PUBLIC CONSUMPTION (yet).

 After purchasing a popular COTS application <i>(sounds like Rick Cooks)</i>, I was sorely disappointed to learn that the cash flow modeling had been removed.
-This was a major need of mine for my own personal finances; this projet attempts to scratch that itch.
+This was a major need of mine for my own personal finances; this project attempts to scratch that itch.

 The initial thoughts in terms of stages of development will/should/might look a little something like:<br/>
 <ol>